 - Summary (CRS)

-The “S.Res.” in “S.Res.
-495” means this is a Senate simple resolution in the United States Congress.
+This is a Senate simple resolution in the United States Congress (indicated by the “S.Res.” in “S.Res.
+495”).
 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.

 Links & tools

 Click a format for a citation suggestion:

 Civic Impulse.
 (2015).
 S.Res.
 495 — 96th Congress: A resolution to authorize the taking of depositions by the staff of a subcommittee of ....
 Retrieved from https://www.govtrack.us/congress/bills/96/sres495